AnnaGenina/pyGravSphere/README.md

 ```
 Galaxy_3, Galaxy_1
 ```
-Bingo!
-Cogs are turning and your data will be pre-processed in no time.
 The output files will make their way to the *GalaxyData* directory inside your working directory.
-If you would like to process your data yourself, make sure the format is the same what we do here.
+If you would like to process your data yourself, make sure the format is the same as here.

 ### Preparing submission scripts